Worship Is Not a Setlist

 “They’re not saved enough.”

-But this narrow definition isn’t just exhausting.
+This narrow definition isn’t just exhausting.
 It’s unbiblical.

 Paul writes: